-If you receive Social Security disability and/or workers' compensation benefits, IMRF pays the difference between those benefits and 50% of your average monthly salary.
+If you receive Social Security disability and/or workers' compensation benefits, IMRF pays the difference between those benefits and 50% of your average monthly salary (up to the wage cap).
 When Social Security and/or workers' compensation exceeds 50% of salary, IMRF pays a minimum monthly benefit of \$10.